-Mint Mobile is what's called an MVNO, or mobile virtual network operator.
-This doesn't mean it's not real, it simply means this uses the hardware infrastructure setup and run by another network.
-In this case you get the coverage of T-Mobile but at a lower cost through Mint Mobile.
+Mint Mobile is a mobile virtual network operator, or MVNO for short, meaning it uses the hardware infrastructure setup and run by another network.
+In this case that's T-Mobile, but by going through Mint Mobile you can save lots of money.

 Mint Mobile, at its most basic, is all about offering you a SIM alone, which you can pop into your current cell phone.
 That means you can keep using your phone or buy one offline to use with this SIM, keeping you free from contract commitment.